 These Dogs have for a long time been a reserve of the high and mighty.
-Most influential people in the society like being associated by this cute darling.
+Most influential people in society like being associated with this cute darling.
 However, it is possible to find your own.
 There are various options you can use to find a teacup pomeranian.

 First, you can adopt a teacup pomeranian from a shelter home.
 However, the chances of finding a mini size pomeranian are not very rare.
-This dog is loved by many and if it finds itself to a shelter by any chance, it would not last a day.
+This dog is loved by many, and if it finds itself to a shelter by any chance, it will not last a day.
 Don’t put too much hope on this option.

 The other way of finding a teacup Pomeranian would be to buy one from a family that is willing to sell.
 There are various online sites where people sell their pets or give them up for adoption such as adopapet.com.
 You can check for pets from Facebook buy and sell groups and other platforms.